Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Smart, loyal, excellent watchdog, excitable, can get lazy

 This hybrid dog doesn’t readily accept strangers, which makes them great watchdogs at home.
 But they’ll warm up to friends and extended family members after spending time with them.
-Siberian Black Mouth Curs are intelligent, but they can also be ornery, which can make training tough on those without much training experience.
+Siberian Black Mouth Curs are intelligent, but they can also be ornery, which can make training tough for those without much training experience.

 Divider 1

-Siberian Black Mouth Cur Puppies — Before You Get One
+Siberian Black Mouth Cur Puppies

 Energy